04 Aug 2008

 Variety’s website allows readers to submit comments as well as to see our advertising rates and other specifications.

-We are members of the Associated Press, Reuters and the Pacific Islands News Association.
+We are a member of the Associated Press, Reuters and the Pacific Islands News Association.

 Best Newspaper, awarded by the Society of Professional Journalists-NMI chapter in 1995